-By January 1972 work parties were busy demolishing the outbuildings ready for the builders to move in and turn the building into a Club House.
+By January 1972 work parties were busy demolishing the out buildings ready for the builders to move in and turn the building into a Club House.

-The outbuildings at Regent House being demolished before Sleeman & Hawikin the builders moved in
+The outbuildings at Regent House being demolished before Sleeman & Hawikin the builders moved in be published.

-The News Letter in January 1972 talked about Alfie Hoare having some 'Blue Water' cruises lined up and said that the fishermen would not be disappointed either as new 'Marks' were to be published.
 It was also noted that Courtenay Yandle's boat should be launched in the Spring.

+The News Letter in January 1972 talked about Alfie Hoare having some 'Blue Water' cruises lined up and said that the fishermen would not be disappointed either as new 'Marks' were to